quark-zju/gittemplate/README.md

 a unified, concise programming language, to complement areas where git lacks of flexibility.

-The language is fairly usable already.
-New features might be added over time.

 Refer to the crate documentation for language specification, and the REPL example for how to use it in a Rust program.